 1. Enhanced resident experience

 Millennials and Gen Z constitute the vast majority of the renter population.
-And they have either grown up during the dot-com boom or have been surrounded by technology from a young age.
+And they have either grown up during the dot-com boom or been surrounded by technology from a young age.
 So, many of today’s renters crave tech-powered amenities in their living spaces.
 By implementing technology into your building, you can significantly improve the resident experience.

 Additionally, the invention of smartphones has led to a simplified life.
 The smartphone has become the only thing people need to carry — they can serve as car keys, credit cards, and even as identification.
 So, make sure one of the proptech solutions you include is a mobile access control system.
 That way, residents no longer have to carry keys, key fobs, or access fobs.
 Instead, they use their phones to open the doors to their homes.